chili-chips-ba/openPCIE/5.sim/models/pcievhost/README.md

 ## Introduction

 The [_pcievhost_](https://github.com/wyvernSemi/pcievhost) VIP is a co-simulation element that runs a PCIe C model on a [_VProc_](https://github.com/wyvernSemi/vproc) virtual processor to drive lanes within a PCIe 1.1 or 2.0 link, with support for up to 16 lanes.
 The PCIe C model provides an API for generating PCIe traffic over the link with some additional helper functionality for modelling _some_ of the link training LTSSM features (not strictly part of the model).
 It also provides an internal sparse memory model as a target for MemRd and MemWr transactions and, when configured as an endpoint, a configuration space as a target for CfgRd and CfgWr transactions.
-Features of the API allow for the configuratins space to be pre-programmed with valid configurations and a read-only mask overlay, though there is no support for 'special' functions like write one to clear etc.
+Features of the API allow for the configuration space to be pre-programmed with valid configurations and a read-only mask overlay, though there is no support for 'special' functions like write one to clear etc.

 More details of the model can be found in the [_Pcievhost_ manual](https://github.com/wyvernSemi/pcievhost/blob/master/doc/pcieVHost.pdf).